dangphuc2611/Internet/Chapter-1.md

 - HTTP is simply the way web browser and web server communicating
   - How does the HTTP works?
     - HTTP works by client-server model(client sent request to server and server response back to the client)
+  - What're the difference bettwen HTTP and HTTPS?
+    - Simply HTTPS is HTTP but has been encrypted